meaniebeanie22/meaniebeanie22.github.io/chapters/the-treasure-hunt-flints-pointer.md

 A tall tree was thus the principal mark.
-Now, right before us the anchorage was bounded by a plateau from two to three hundred feet high, adjoining on the north the sloping southern shoulder of the Spy-glass and rising again towards the south into the rough, cliffy eminence called the Mizzen-mast Hill.
+Now, right before us the anchorage was bounded by a plateau from two to three hundred feet high, adjoining on the north the sloping southern shoulder of the [:Spy-glass](#islandmap) and rising again towards the south into the rough, cliffy eminence called the [:Mizzen-mast Hill](#islandmap).
 The top of the plateau was dotted thickly with pine-trees of varying height.
 Every here and there, one of a different species rose forty or fifty feet clear above its neighbours, and which of these was the particular “tall tree” of Captain Flint could